BowtiedRahman/phoenix-trader/README.md

 # phoenix-trader
-A simple bot on solana
+A simple trading bot on running on the phoenix orderbook on solana network.